If you’re planning to visit the UK to get married or enter into a civil partnership, you will need to apply for a Marriage Visitor visa.

 Can I marry in the UK on a visitor visa?

 No, one of the conditions of the Standard Visitor Visa is that you must not intend to marry or enter into a civil partnership while in the UK.
-You must instead apply for a Marriage Visitor Visa.
+You must instead apply for a Marriage Visitor Visa, which is a separate visa specifically designed to allow foreign nationals to come to the UK to get married, and then to leave the country, within a period of sux months.

 How long does it take to get a marriage visitor visa?

-It typically takes 3 weeks to receive a decision, although applicants should check with their local application centre to confirm current processing times.
+It typically takes 3 weeks to get a Marriage Visitor Visa, although applicants should check with their local application centre to confirm current processing times, and ensure that their application is complete and accurate to avoid delays in processing.

 How much is a marriage visitor visa UK?